A how-to guide in developing marketing strategies which targets current customers as well as potential customers.

 Build a customer retention strategy

-Use OnStrategy’s software to build a strategic plan that will help you target, grow, and maintain your customer base.
+Use OnStrategy’s expertise and software to build a strategic plan that will help you target, grow, and maintain your customer base.

 How to Keep Customers for Life By TEC Associate Rob Engelman